Colcannon Soup Recipe

 Instructions

-1. Sauté the onion, leek, and potatoes in butter until soft.
-Add garlic and cabbage and cook for another minute until wilted.
+1. Sauté the onion, leek, and potatoes in butter over medium heat for 5–7 minutes until soft.
+Add garlic and cabbage, then cook for another minute until wilted.

 2. Add thyme, bay leaf, and stock.
-Bring to a boil, then reduce heat and simmer for 10-15 minutes until the vegetables are tender.
+Season with salt and pepper.
+Bring to a boil, then reduce heat and simmer for 10–15 minutes until the vegetables are tender.

 3. Remove the herbs.
-Stir in the cream and use a stick blender to briefly pulse the soup, leaving it chunky.
+Stir in the single cream and use a stick blender to briefly pulse, leaving the soup chunky.

-4. If using, prepare the garnish by frying the pudding or sausage meat until browned.
+4. If using, prepare the garnish by frying the pudding or sausage meat in olive oil until browned.
 Stir in the mustard, vinegar, and sauces.

-5. Serve the soup hot, topped with fresh chives and the optional garnish.
+5. Serve the soup piping hot, topped with fresh chives and the optional savoury garnish.

 Leave a Reply